mthl/guix-artwork/website/drafts/commit-authentication.md

 essentially boils down to signing a SHA-1 hash, because all objects in the Git store are identified by their SHA-1 hash.

-Git is now relies on a [collision attack detection library](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-stevens.pdf), that appears to mitigate practical attacks.
+Git now relies on a [collision attack detection library](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-stevens.pdf), that appears to mitigate practical attacks.
 Furthermore, the Git project is planning a [hash function